mxagar/deep_learning_udacity/06_Deployment/DLND_Deployment.md

 # IMPORTANT: In SageMaker v 2.x, get_image_uri() has been deprecated in favor of
 # sagemaker.image_uris.retrieve()
 container = get_image_uri(session.boto_region_name, 'xgboost')
+# VERY IMPORTANT: this is how we choose the type of model
+# We create a container of the type of model we'd like to use:
+# 'xgboost', 'linear-learner', etc.
+# Then, that container is passed to an Estimator

 # Now that we know which container to use, we can construct the estimator object.
 xgb = sagemaker.estimator.Estimator(container, # The image name of the training container